ks982579/ksulldev-astro/src/pages/notes/data-science/data-preprocessing.md

 And the heat map shown in the book is of the continuous type.
 Colour scale can represent densities within a selected geographical area.

 ---

+## Test Your Knowledge

+The bit stream is combined into long frames, and there is a constant period between deliverables in which type of transmission?

+> The answer is in _Synchronous Data Transmission_.
+It's important to know the other data transmission options like manual, parallel, and asynchronous.

+What is not an operation of data pre-processing?

+> Data transformation, transmission, and cleaning are all parts of data pre-processing (supposedly).
+However, _Data Collection_ is **not** part of pre-processing.

+Why would we apply correlation analysis on a data set?

+> We would apply correlation analysis to identify _redundant variables_.
+Correlation analysis will **not** help fill in missing values, nor identify duplicate records or outliers.

+What do we call the process of removing the variable's average and dividing by the standard deviation?

+> This process is called _Variable Scaling_.
+Other things we may do but are not this include variable decomposition, variable correlation analysis, and variable aggregation.
+All are terms to be familiar with.

+What kind of chart is a data visualization tool that shows portions of a whole, where the value of the variables sum to 100% of it...

+> It's a _Pie Chart_.
+Know you charts, like area chart, combo chart, and bubble chart.